 It's 7:48 AM.
 Their shift starts at 8.
 Your phone buzzes.

 She doesn't.
-And that's actually the most useful thing you can know about her.
+And that's the most useful thing you can know about her.

 The Blind Spot Most Director Tactics Are Built On